jackdewinter/pymarkdown/docs/rules/rule_md011.md

 ... to it (as an example)[^footnote].
 Therefore...
 ```

-To accomodate these footnotes, if the apparent URL section
+To accommodate those footnotes sequences, if the apparent URL section
 starts with a `^` character, this rule will not trigger.

 ## Configuration